-The weight of each assessment on the final grade will be (approximately) as follows: quizzes (including in-class activities) 18%, homework 27%, midterm and final exams 20% each, minute papers 5%, contributions to the wiki 10%.
+The weight of each assessment on the final grade will be (approximately) as follows:

+- 18% in-class activities;

+- 37% homework;

+- 20% midterm exam;

+- 20% final exam;

+- 5% minute papers.

 I might decide to tweak the weights as the course progresses, but I will notify you if I am planning any changes.
-I reserve the right to adjust the final grade by $\pm 5\%$ points to reflect aspects that are not captured by the assignment (e.g., class participation and overall class performance).
+I reserve the right to adjust the final grade by up to 5% points to reflect aspects that are not captured by the assignment (e.g., class participation and overall class performance),